briandrum/codes.forchagrin.com/_chapters/chapter-953-evergreen-cemetery.md

 qualify for indigent burial benefits under this policy.

-5. _(e)_ The applicant shall cooperate with the funeral home and execute all documents necessary to allow the cremation of the deceased’s remains.
+5. _(e)_ The applicant shall cooperate with the funeral home and execute all documents necessary to allow the cremation of the deceased's remains.

 6. _(f)_ A person who claims the body of an indigent for private interment or creation shall not be paid for the cost thereof by the Village of Chagrin Falls.

-7. _(g)_ The amount paid for cremation of an indigent’s remains and the application form for benefits shall be periodically reviewed for compliance with the Ohio Revised Code and the prevailing cost of cremation services.
+7. _(g)_ The amount paid for cremation of an indigent's remains and the application form for benefits shall be periodically reviewed for compliance with the Ohio Revised Code and the prevailing cost of cremation services.
 The amount paid for cremation of an indigent resident may be increased by the Chief